Healthy Living: What makes a healthy body?

 In this week's Healthy Living, Dr. Christina Doll of WellSpan Health explains why your health isn't just a reflection in the mirror or the number on a scale.

-"This time of year, when people are worried about how they look in their swimwear, we certainly see people focusing on their physical appearance," says Dr. Doll.
+"This time of year, when people are worried about how they look in their swimwear, we certainly see people focusing on their physical appearance," Doll said.

 But, she says, you can be a healthy weight and still be unhealthy.

-"The distribution of weight, things like waist circumference, can be really important," she explains.
+"The distribution of weight, things like waist circumference, can be really important," she said.

-Dr. Doll. says if a man's waist is bigger than 40 inches or a woman's waist is bigger than 35 inches, they are at an increased risk of heart disease, diabetes, high blood pressure and high cholesterol.
+Doll. says if a man's waist is bigger than 40 inches or a woman's waist is bigger than 35 inches, they are at an increased risk of heart disease, diabetes, high blood pressure, and high cholesterol.

 Another number to keep in mind is your body mass index or BMI.

-"What BMI does is look at your weight compared to your height," says Dr. Doll.
+"What BMI does is look at your weight compared to your height," Doll said.
 "A normal BMI is anywhere between 18 and 25.
 25 to 30 is considered overweight and once you've crossed 30 you're in that obese range."

 - To calculate an adult's BMI, click here.